Trustees

 He began his career as an infantry officer in the British Army.
 He was a career intelligence officer in the British Secret Intelligence Service (MI6).
 He rose to become Chief of the Service in 2014, a position he held for six years.

-He became a trustee for the Royal Opera House in 2022 and sits on the Audit and Risk and Donation and Income Acceptance Committees.
+He became a trustee for the Royal Ballet and Opera in 2022 and sits on the Audit and Risk and Donation and Income Acceptance Committees.

-The Board of Trustees function in boards and committees which are key to the continued success of the Royal Opera House’s mission and aims.
+The Board of Trustees function in boards and committees which are key to the continued success of the Royal Ballet and Opera’s mission and aims.

 Sign up now to our newsletter to get our latest news, offers and alerts